Case Details

 - Title: Kottakki Srinivas Patnaik v Attorney-General

-- Court: Court of Appeal of the Republic of Singapore
+- Court: Court of Appeal

 - Civil Appeal No: Civil Appeal No 17 of 2023

-- Date of Decision (hearing): 18 January 2024
+- Date of decision (hearing): 18 January 2024

-- Date of Grounds: 1 March 2024
+- Date of decision (grounds): 1 March 2024

-- Judges: Sundaresh Menon CJ; Tay Yong Kwang JCA; Woo Bih Li JAD
+- Judges: Sundaresh Menon CJ, Tay Yong Kwang JCA, Woo Bih Li JAD

 - Appellant: Kottakki Srinivas Patnaik